Dual-Camera Smooth Zoom on Mobile Phones

 \section{Introduction}

 Constrained by space, most mobile phones opt for multiple fixed-focal-length cameras for digital zoom, instead of a variable-focal-length lens for optical zoom~\cite{blahnik2021smartphone}.
 In particular, dual cameras have been commonly equipped, consisting of a wide-angle (\ie, $\times 1.0$) lens for primary imaging and an ultra-wide-angle (\ie, $\times 0.5$ or $\times 0.6$) lens for an even wider view.
 For zooming between the ultra-wide-angle (UW) and wide-angle (W) cameras, the current smartphones (\eg, Xiaomi, OPPO, and vivo) generally crop out the specific area from the UW image, and scale the image up to the dimensions of the original, as shown in \cref{fig:intro}(a).
-However, when the zoom factor changes from 0.9 to 1.0, the lens has to switch from UW to W. The distinct deployment locations and internal characteristics~\cite{zhang2022self,lee2022reference,alzayer2023dc2,abdelhamed2021leveraging} of the two cameras lead to a notable preview jump in geometric content and image color (see \cref{fig:intro}(c)), which significantly affects the user experience.
-To address the issue, we introduce a new task, \ie, dual-camera smooth zoom (DCSZ), aiming to achieve a fluid zoom preview, as shown in \cref{fig:intro}(b).
+However, when the zoom factor changes from 0.9 to 1.0, the lens has to switch from UW to W. The distinct deployment locations and internal characteristics~\cite{zhang2022self,lee2022reference,alzayer2023dc2,abdelhamed2021leveraging} of the two cameras lead to a notable preview jump in geometric content and image color (see \cref{fig:intro}(c)).
+It significantly affects the user experience as users generally prefer smooth zoom.
+To address the issue, we introduce a new task, \ie, dual-camera smooth zoom (DCSZ), aiming to achieve a fluid zoom preview on mobile phones for better zoom experience, as shown in \cref{fig:intro}(b).

 Actually, frame interpolation (FI) techniques~\cite{EDSC,cheng2020video,lee2020adacof,niklaus2017video,niklaus2017video,peleg2019net,choi2020channel,kalluri2023flavr,kim2020fisr,shi2022video,bao2019depth,bao2019memc,RIFE,IFRNet,liu2017video,niklaus2018context,niklaus2020softmax,xu2019quadratic,xue2019video,UPRNet,AMT,EMAVFI,VFIFormer, BiFormer} can be a potential solution by synthesizing the intermediate images between dual-camera ones.
 However, when applying existing pre-trained FI models, their results are unsatisfactory, due to the inevitable motion domain gap between the training and dual-camera data.
 The more appropriate way is to exploit DCSZ data to retrain or fine-tune an FI model.
 Note that the real-world ground-truth is hardly obtained, as it is impractical to deploy additional physical cameras between dual cameras.
 Instead, we propose to assemble continuous virtual cameras to construct DCSZ data.